lzqlzzq/moirae/README.md

     # Define execute of this node, write your logic here
-    async def execute(self, inputs: Input) -> Output: added = inputs.a + inputs.b         # Make use of the input
+    async def execute(self, inputs: Input) -> Output: added = inputs.x + inputs.y         # Make use of the input
         multiplied = self.coef * added      # Make use of the node' s argument
         result = self.Output(o=multiplied)  # Must return a self.Output